Diamond Shape Education

 The shape of the diamond is distinct from the cut.
-Whereas the cut determines how well-crafted your stone is, the shape refers to the overall finished piece and the shape it takes.
+Whereas the diamond cut determines how well-crafted your stone is, the diamond shape refers to the finished piece and the shape it takes.

-The choice of shape is very much a personal one, so make sure you shop around to get an idea about what is available for your budget.
+The choice of shape is a personal one, so make sure you shop around to get an idea about what is available for your budget.

 The most common shape is Round Brilliant, which has 58 facets.
 They have higher brilliance and scintillation and are seen as a timeless fashion.
 However, one thing to consider is that rounder diamonds result in more wastage during the cutting phase, so be prepared to pay extra for what is a slightly smaller end product.

 There are a number of other more elaborate shapes that it is important to be familiar with.
 They are: